Nov 24, 2009

-Posted by marilynch
+Posted by

 Introducing HER Helmet Thursdays: An Ecology-Economy Partnership

 Oh, biking to lunch…so this is a restaurant discount program?
-No, although restaurants are included, there are other categories of businesses and organizations too!
+No, although restaurants are included, there are other categories of businesses and organizations too.

-From the National Steinbeck Center in Salinas to the Cannery Row IMAX and MY Museum in Monterey, from Doris Day’s Cypress Inn in Carmel-by-the-Sea to Sanctuary Beach Resort in Marina, from Scheid Winery in Greenfield to Wickets at Bernardus in Carmel Valley and Taqueria del Mar in New Monterey, plus many, many more venues, you can now get a discount in Monterey County on Thursdays just because you ride a bicycle here!
+From the National Steinbeck Center and the California Fox Theater in Salinas to MY Museum and The Duck Club in Monterey, from Doris Day’s Cypress Inn in Carmel-by-the-Sea to Sanctuary Beach Resort in Marina and the Monterey Hostel, from Scheid Winery in Greenfield to Cafe Rustica in Carmel Valley and Passionfish in Pacific Grove, from Jose’s Lounge Underground toTaqueria del Mar in New Monterey–all are part of a rapidly growing number of places where you get a discount in Monterey County on Thursdays just because you ride a bicycle!

 * * * * *